Skip to main content

 Why Hormones Are Central to Heart Health

-The is not an isolated network of pipes.
+The cardiovascular system is not an isolated network of pipes.
 It is a dynamic, responsive environment that is in constant communication with the endocrine system.
 The cells that line your blood vessels, the endothelium, are covered in receptors for hormones like testosterone and estrogen.
 When these hormones bind to their receptors, they initiate a cascade of biochemical events that can influence everything from blood pressure to inflammation.

 • Vascular Tone ∞ Hormones help regulate the contraction and relaxation of blood vessels, which is a key component of healthy blood pressure.